Skip to main content

 Research has shown surprising links between migraines and food.

 Certain foods can cause migraines, while others can prevent or even treat them.
 Physicians Committee research published in the Journal of Headache and Pain found that a plant-based diet reduces migraine pain.
-The severity of participants’ worst headache pain improved significantly when they were consuming a plant-based diet.
-The decline in migraine pain may have been due to the elimination of dietary pain triggers such as meat and dairy products or by weight loss or hormonal changes brought on by the diet change.
+The severity of participants’ worst headache pain improved significantly when they were consuming a plant-based diet.1 The decline in migraine pain may have been due to the elimination of dietary pain triggers such as meat and dairy products or by weight loss or hormonal changes brought on by the diet change.
+Another, smaller case series published in 2022 found that three individuals with chronic migraines were able to reduce their migraine frequency and severity and reduce or eliminate their need for painkillers after adopting a whole food, plant-based diet.2

 The first step in tackling your migraines is to check whether any of the common triggers are causing them.
 To do this, you simply avoid these foods.
 At the same time, include generous amounts of pain-safe foods in your routine and see whether migraines occur, and, if so, how often.